-The graphic device explained The graphic device is made of three elements - the primary and secondary devices, which work around a circle.
+The graphic device explained

+The graphic device is made of three elements - the primary and secondary devices, which work around a circle.
 The width of the two devices relates to the circle (see page 6.3).
 The primary and secondary devices are made on a grid of eight equal sections of 45° around the circle.
 A master grid has been created to enable you construct the graphic device, the use of which is explained on page 6.3.
 The primary device is always a quarter of the circle's circumference, and is always shown in as a solid colour.
 It can be located at eight positions around the circumference of the circle in 45° increments.
 The secondary device sits on top of the primary device and can vary in length from one section (45°) to half of the circle (180°).
-It is not a solid colour - it is a 70% tint, so has an element of transparency.
+It is not a solid colour - it is at 70% opacity, so has an element of transparency.

-The graphic device explained (continued)

-The widths of the primary and secondary devices are proportional to the diameter of the circle.
+The graphic device explained (continued) The widths of the primary and secondary devices are proportional to the diameter of the circle.
 These are fixed proportions and can be found in the master template.
 Please don't adjust the proportions of the devices.
 There should be one section of overlap between the primary and secondary devices.
 It should also only extend from one side of the primary device, not both.
 The central section of the overlapping devices should always be visible in your work.
+Primary device: 10% of circle diameter

-The graphic device template A range of preset graphic devices have been created to enable you to get started with creating your communications.
+Overlap between primary and secondary devices Secondary device: 15% of circle diameter This part of the overlap should always be visible in your work The graphic device template A range of preset graphic devices have been created to enable you to get started with creating your communications.
 However, if none of these are suitable for your work, a template has been made in Adobe Illustrator to allow you to create your own graphic devices.